Racquell-G/tessera/README.md

 Day 4: Working on the "Create Event" page as well as the "Final Summary" page (and hopefully the future purchase ticket page).
 Lots and lots of debugging this day.

 Day 5: Wokring on the homepage again.
 This time focusing on displaying created events.
 Thinking about making edits to the wireframe I had for this page (perhaps subcategory divs such as, Recommended for You, Popular Events, Newly Created, etc).

+Day 6: Made an option so that if you are the organizer you can edit and delete your event easily.
+It also stores the previously entered data, so that editing an event is easier.
+Along with that 2 more events were made and now events listed under the same category will populate in a "Related Events" section under an event you visit.